Jenna Reece, LPC

 My approach to therapy with individuals is integrative, always trying to meet the individual where they are and what fits best for them.
 I often utilize cognitive behavioral strategies, focusing on challenging and reframing negative thought patterns that seem to keep us stuck and repeating unhealthy patterns of behavior that hinder us from achieving personal growth.
 I believe in providing a warm, safe and non-judgmental environment for individuals to help them take a leap towards change and I am here to guide you, always being mindful to keep a consistent thread of kindness, empathy and openness to enable you do to so.

-I work with adults, both individuals and couples and specialize in the following areas:
+I work with individual adults and specialize in the following areas:

 relationship issues/divorce and recovery